 - branches overhanging private property

 - interference with television reception, telephone/power cables and solar panels.

 If a tree is causing a risk to pedestrians or road users, report it online.

 We plant trees from early November to the end of March.

 We replant all trees that are protected by a Tree Preservation Order (TPO) within 2 years of removal.

-Unfortunately, we are no longer able to facilitate a general tree replacement programme.
-However, we actively work with residents, councillors and voluntary groups who provide external funding for this purpose.
+We also actively work with residents, councillors and voluntary groups who provide external funding for tree planting.
 To find out more read our how you can help section.

 We try to keep as many trees as possible.
 However, sometimes removal is the most appropriate course of action.